Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Previous Year Short & Long Questions With Answers - Principles of Management

 Ans.

-Unity of command: According to this principle, one subordinate should receive orders from one superior only at a given point of time.
+Unity of command: According to this principle, one subordinate should receive orders from one superior only at a given point in time.
 The principle is necessary to avoid confusion and conflict.

 Equity: The principle of equity implies of sense of fairness and justice to all workers working in an organisation.
 Observance of equity alone would make workers loyal and devoted to the organisation.
-Equity does not mean equal salary to a peon and supervisor.
-But equity means application of same disciplinary rules, leave rules, etc. irrespective of their grade, positions and gender, language, religion or nationality, etc.
+Equity does not mean equal salary to a person and supervisor.
+Equity means the application of the same disciplinary rules, leave rules, etc. irrespective of grade, position and gender, language, religion or nationality, etc.

 Q. 8.
-Name and explain the principle of management according to which a manager should replace ‘I’ with ‘We’ in all his conversation with workers.
+Name and explain the principle of management according to which a manager should replace ‘I’ with ‘We’ in all his conversations with workers.

 (i) Which principles of Management are being violated in this case?